Back to all articles

 The current U.S.-Iran war has now pushed the question of payment control out of theory and into geopolitical reality.
 On April 14, 2026, AP reported that the United States had declared a blockade of Iranian ports while the showdown over the Strait of Hormuz continued to threaten the regional ceasefire and deepen the war’s economic fallout.
 But the more interesting monetary development is not only the blockade itself.
 It is what has happened to settlement around the chokepoint.

-AP reported in late March 2026 that Iran had begun formalizing a de facto toll-booth regime in the Strait of Hormuz, requiring vetting and approved transit through its waters, with at least two vessels having paid in yuan.
-AP then reported on April 8, 2026 that Iran was demanding the right to collect tolls in the strait as part of its proposal for ending the war.
-Bloomberg Law reported in early April 2026 that Tehran had signaled payments in digital currency should form part of such a toll system, for an obvious reason: tokens are harder to confiscate under sanctions than assets moving through conventional channels.
+Reporting from late March and early April 2026 filled in the mechanism.
+Lloyd’s List first documented a de facto toll-booth regime in the Strait of Hormuz — vessels vetted and granted approved transit through Iranian waters — with at least two ships reported to have paid in yuan through intermediaries outside the SWIFT system.
+AP reported on April 8, 2026 that Iran was demanding the right to collect tolls in the strait as part of its proposal for ending the war, and Bloomberg Law reported days later that Tehran had signaled payments in digital currency should form part of such a system — for an obvious reason: tokens are harder to confiscate under sanctions than value moving through conventional channels.

 The importance of this episode is not that crypto has replaced the dollar.
 It has not.
 The importance is that the world has now seen a live geopolitical struggle in which value transfer is being rerouted through channels that sit partly outside the old monopoly of bank-mediated payment control.